 The Act allows municipalities (cities, villages, townships, and counties) to establish brownfield redevelopment zones and brownfield redevelopment authorities, which may implement brownfield plans for the redevelopment of commercial or industrial property.
-The Act specifies financing sources for authority activities, including the capture of tax increment revenue, which may be used to pay the costs of eligible activities on eligible property within a zone.
+The Act specifies financing sources for authority activities, including the capture of tax increment revenue (that is, revenue from the incremental increase in property values within a zone).
+The revenue may be used to pay the costs of eligible activities on eligible property within a zone.

-The Act prescribes a number of general eligible activities, as well as eligible activities that are specific to eligible property that is in a qualified local governmental unit, that is owned or under the control of a land bank fast track authority, or that is located in an economic opportunity zone, and is a facility, historic resource, functionally obsolete, or blighted.
+The Act prescribes a number of general eligible activities, as well as eligible activities that are specific to eligible property that was used or is used currently for commercial, industrial, or residential purposes that is in a qualified local governmental unit, that is owned or under the control of a land bank fast track authority, or that is located in an economic opportunity zone, and is a facility, historic resource, functionally obsolete, or blighted.

-"Facility" means that term as it is defined in Section 20101 of the Natural Resource and Environmental Protection Act (NREPA).
+"Facility" means that term as it is defined in Section 20101 of The Natural Resource and Environmental Protection Act (NREPA).
 Under the bill, it would mean all contiguous property under common ownership that is or contains a facility as defined in NREPA.

-(Subject to certain exceptions, Section 20101 of NREPA defines "facility" as any area, place, or property where a hazardous substance in excess of the concentrations that satisfy the cleanup criteria for unrestricted residential use prescribed in Part 201 (Environmental Remediation) has been released, deposited, disposed of, or otherwise comes to be located.)
+(Section 20101 of NREPA defines "facility" as any area, place, or property where a hazardous substance in excess of the concentrations that satisfy the cleanup criteria for unrestricted residential use prescribed in Part 201 (Environmental Remediation) has been released, deposited, disposed of, or otherwise comes to be located.